Growth of matter perturbations in the extended viscous dark energy models: Phenomenology of the extended viscous dark energy Model

 Model 3 was studied in the context of viscous dark matter \cite{Velten2012}.
 The bulk viscosity is assumed as a thermodynamic state of the energy density of the respective fluid.
 In the case of dark energy, the bulk viscosity is given by

-where $\eta_{0}$, $\rho_{\text{de}0}$ are the current values for bulk viscosity and, density of the viscous dark energy and, $\alpha$ is constant.
-In the case of viscous dark matter, the functional form this bulk viscosity can alleviates the integrated Sachs-Wolfe \cite{Velten2012}.
+where $\eta_{0}$, $\rho_{\text{de}0}$ are the current values for bulk viscosity and density of the viscous dark energy and $\alpha$ is constant.
+In the case of viscous dark matter, the functional form this bulk viscosity can alleviate the integrated Sachs-Wolfe effect \cite{Velten2012}.
 By fixing $\alpha = 0$, then from Eq. (\ref{conservation-dark}) with $w_{\rm de} = -1$, we obtain

 with initial condition $\Omega_{\text{de0}} = \frac{2}{5-3q} - \Omega_{\text{m}} - \Omega_{\text{r}}$.